Reversal of Tubal Ligation

 Studies show that within five years of undergoing a tubal ligation, approximately six percent of women decide they want to reverse the procedure to have a baby.

 Tubal Ligation reversal is a same-day procedure and does not require a hospital stay.
-With the da Vinci robotic tubal reversal procedure, patients are able to go home the same day and begin natural conception after a 7 to 10 day recovery period.
+With the da Vinci robotic tubal reversal procedure, patients are able to go home the same day.

 Success of tubal reversal is generally 80-90% for an ideal patient.